paypal/junodb/docs/wireprotocol.md

 * Payload Type
 0: payload data is the actual value passed from client user
-1: payload data is encrypted by Juno client library, details not specified
+1: payload data is encrypted by JunoDB client library, details not specified
-2: payload data is encrypted by Juno proxy with AES-GCM. encryption key length is 256 bits
+2: payload data is encrypted by JunoDB proxy with AES-GCM. encryption key length is 256 bits
-3: Payload data is compressed by Juno Client library.
+3: Payload data is compressed by JunoDB Client library.

 * Payload data
 for payload type 2